 LC practice for Alternative: Instead of recording the preferred title for each of the works in the compilation, record a conventional collective title followed by "Selections."
-Give an authorized access point for the first or predominant work (Policy Statement 25.1) or expression (Policy Statement 26.1).
+Give an authorized access point for the first or predominant work (Policy Statement 25.1) or expression (Policy Statement 26.1), but note that this instruction applies only if that work is "a substantial part of the resource."

-100 1 Sharon, 'Irit.
+100 1 Sharon, 'Irit., ‡e author.

 240 10 Poems. ‡k Selections

-245 10 Me-'enai be-fanekha : †b kovets shirim, 1989-1996 / ‡c 'Irit Sharon.
+245 10 Me-'enai be-fanekha : ‡b kovets shirim, 1989-1996 / ‡c 'Irit Sharon.

-100 1 Eliav, Rivka, ‡d 1930- ‡e author.
+100 1 1 Eliav, Rivka, ‡d 1930- ‡e author.

 240 10 Works. ‡k Selections

-245 10 Ķay adom = ‡b The red line : maḥazot, sipurim / ‡c Rivḳah Eli'av.
+245 10 Kay adom : ‡b maḥazot, sipurim = The red line / ‡c Rivķah Eli'av.

 100 1 Chagall, Marc, ‡d 1887-1985, ‡ e artist.

-240 10 Works. ‡k Selections 245 10 Oeuvres choisies : ‡b tempera, gouache, tapisserie, lithographies : 10 juin-20 juillet 1987.
+240 10 Works. ‡k Selections

+245 10 Oeuvres choisies : ‡b tempera, gouache, tapisserie, lithographies : 10 juin-20 juillet

+1987.

+-

-The Research Libraries, Archives, and Special Collections (RAS) Cataloging Committee, Association of Jewish Libraries, in a recent memo to the LC policy Standards Division, Joint Steering Committee for Development of RDA, proposed a list of Hebrew rabbinic genre terms that roughly correspond to the preferred English collective titles for compilations of works by a single author (6.2.2.10.2 and 6.2.2.10.3).1
+The Research, Archives & Special Collections (RAS) Division Cataloging Committee, Association of Jewish Libraries, in a recent memo to the LC policy Standards Division, Joint Steering Committee for Development of RDA, proposed a list of Hebrew rabbinic genre terms that roughly correspond to the preferred English collective titles for compilations of works by a single author (6.2.2.10.2 and 6.2.2.10.3).
+1 --

 Hebrew Genre Terms English Genre Equivalents

 be'urim, he'arot, he'arot, perushim Commentaries.
 Selections

 derashot Sermons.
 Selections

-devarim, liķuţim, peninim Works.
+devarim, liķutim, peninim Works.
 Selections

 halakhot Religious laws.
 Selections

 hidushim Novellae.
 Selections

 ķuntresim Minor works.
 Selections

 ma'amarim Essays.
 Selections

-mayśes, ertseylungn, sipurim Anecdotes.
+mayśeš, ertseylungn, sipurim Anecdotes.
 Selections

 pesaķim Decisions.
 Selections

 she'elot u-teshuvot, she'elot, shut, Responsa.
 Selections

 teshuvot

-shi'urim Lectures.
+shiʻurim Lectures.
 Selections

+śiḥot Discourses.
+Selections

 Note: In the case of resources titled She'elot u-teshuvot the collective title Responsa may not always be appropriate.
 IJS/LC and the Law section at LC do not automatically assign a work titled "She'elot u-teshuvot" or "Shut" the conventional collective title Responsa. ‡k Selections.
 The cataloger must examine the content of the work to determine if indeed the compilation consists of discrete she'elot u-teshuvot by a single author.
-If not, the title proper as recorded in
+If not, the title proper as recorded in 245 is accepted as the preferred title---the title by which the work is known (6.2.2.10).